0vercl0k/rp/README.md

 There are some other things you will be able to do with rp++, like finding hexadecimal values, or strings, etc.

 Also, the cool thing I really enjoy with rp++ is that I can find ROP gadgets on ELF/Mach-O on my Windows desktop -- I don't have to boot my VM and setup a ropeme installation, or to install ImmunityDbg.
-The other cool thing is, well, I'm trying to comment my code with Doxygen.

 Benchmark: Is it efficient ?
 =================